Plutarco Elías Calles: Early life and career

-Francisco Plutarco Elías Campuzano was one of two natural children of his bureaucrat father, Plutarco Elías Lucero, and his mother, María Jesús Campuzano Noriega.
+Born Francisco Plutarco Elías Campuzano, he was one of two natural children of his bureaucrat father, Plutarco Elías Lucero, and his mother, María Jesús Campuzano Noriega.
 He adopted the Calles surname from his mother's sister's husband, Juan Bautista Calles, as he and his wife, María Josefa Campuzano, raised Plutarco after the death of his mother.
 His uncle was from a family of school teachers but was himself a small-scale dealer in groceries and alcoholic beverages.
 Plutarco's uncle was an atheist, and he instilled in his nephew a strong commitment to secular education and an attitude of disdain toward the Roman Catholic Church, which was separated from the state during this time.
 This was later reflected in his social agenda, which included the expansion of public education and the removal of church influence from education, politics, and unions.

 Plutarco's father's family was descended from a prominent family in the Provincias Internas, most often recorded as Elías González.
 The first of this line to settle in Mexico was Francisco Elías González (1707–1790), who emigrated from La Rioja, Spain, to Zacatecas, Mexico in 1729.
 Eventually, Francisco Elías González moved north to Chihuahua, where, as commander of the presidio of Terrenate, he played a role in the wars against the Yaqui and Apache.
 Plutarco Elías Calles's father, Plutarco Elías Lucero, lost his own father, José Juan Elías Pérez, in 1865 to battle wounds sustained during the resistance to the French Intervention, leaving his widow with eight children, of which Plutarco was the oldest.
 The family's fortunes declined precipitously; it lost or sold much of its land, some of it to the Cananea Copper Company, whose labor practices resulted in a major strike at the turn of the twentieth century.

 Scholars review that his hardships in his upbringing; like his social status as a natural or "illegitimate" child, being an orphan, and financial and familial troubles; have all influenced his path, and made him hardworking and determined to overcome such challenges as the eldest to care for his family.
 "To society at large, Plutarco Elías Calles was illegitimate because his parents never married, but he was even more so in the eyes of religion.
 Denying the authority of religion would at least in part be an attempt to negate his own illegitimacy."

 As a young man, Calles worked in many different jobs, from bartender to schoolteacher, and always had an affinity for political opportunities.